Natural gas prices: Pipeline capacity

 The ability to transport natural gas from the well heads of the producing regions to the consuming regions affects the availability of supply in the marketplace.
 The interstate and intrastate pipeline infrastructure has limited capacity and can only transport so much natural gas at any one time.
 This has the effect of limiting the maximum amount of natural gas that can reach the market.
-The current pipeline infrastructure is quite developed, with the EIA estimating that the daily delivery capacity of the grid is 119 Gcuft.
+The current pipeline infrastructure is quite developed, with the EIA estimating that the daily delivery capacity of the grid is 119 e9ft3.
 However, natural gas pipeline companies should continue to expand the pipeline infrastructure in order to meet growing future demand.

 The coming addition of the Canadian Pipeline looks to provide additional resources for the North American populace.

 Storage

 As natural gas injections (positive) represent additional demand, withdrawals (negative) represent an additional source of supply which can be accessed quickly.
 The more storage banks like shale deposits used give more cushion for the natural gas markets.